NASA's planet-hunter TESS makes first discoveries

-TESS, NASA's planet-hunting telescope, has found an exoplanet three times the size of Earth only 53 light-years away.
+(CNN) -- NASA's new planet-hunting TESS telescope has found an exoplanet three times the size of Earth only 53 light-years away.
 It has also discovered a super-Earth and a rocky world, making three exoplanet discoveries in the first three months since it began surveying the sky in July.

 The nearby exoplanet, HD 21749b, orbits a bright neighboring star in the Reticulum constellation, with a 36-day orbit and a surface temperature of 300 degrees Fahrenheit.
 That's actually quite cool, considering how close the planet is to its star.